ffund/real-time-embedded-systems-lab/2-peripherals/README.md

 Use `x` to inspect the contents of the memory address corresponding to the input data register for the GPIO A port (to which the User button is connected).

-blkh* First, check the [STM32F4 Discovery Technical Reference Manual](http://witestlab.poly.edu/~ffund/el6483/files/DM00031020.pdf) to find the specific memory address associated with this register.
+* First, check the [STM32F4 Discovery Technical Reference Manual](http://witestlab.poly.edu/~ffund/el6483/files/DM00031020.pdf) to find the specific memory address associated with this register.
 * Then, run your program on the board with gdb connected.
 * Break program execution sometime after the User button peripheral is already set up.
 * Using `x`, show the contents of the input data register for the GPIO A port when the user button is pressed and when it is not pressed.
 Include a screenshot in your report.